Tino-code07/Tino-code07/README.md

 - 👋 Hi, I’m @Tino-code07
 - 👀 I’m interested in statistical ecology.
-- 🌱 I’m currently learning population model and spatial distribution models.
+- 🌱 I’m currently learning population models and spatial distribution models.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 - 😄 Pronouns: she/her